wario-land/HackVault/tutorials/1_LayerEditing/1_1_Overview/1_1_Overview.md

 # An Overview on WL4Editor Ingame Layer Editing

 #### Tools:
-[NO\$GBA debug version](https://problemkaputt.de/gba.htm): We use this only to understand how GBA games work.
+[NO$GBA debug version](https://problemkaputt.de/gba.htm): We use this only to understand how GBA games work.
 Don't get the gaming version. you only need to debugger and all kinds of viewers to understand things.
-If you want an emulator for gaming, go to install mGBA or Emuhack by yourself from official sites. ***Beware, the NO\$GBA debugger is free from the official website. you don't need to grind through the internet looking for old pirated NO$GBA debugger.***
+If you want an emulator for gaming, go to install mGBA or Emuhack by yourself from official sites. ***Beware, the NO$GBA debugger is free from the official website. you don't need to grind through the internet looking for old pirated NO$GBA debugger.***

 ## Part 1: GBA mechanism and data format on Layer